takapi327/ldbc/README.md

 ## Modules availability

+ldbc is available on the JVM, Scala.js, and ScalaNative

 |  Module / Platform   | JVM | Scala Native | Scala.js |
 |:--------------------:|:---:|:------------:|:--------:|
 |     `ldbc-core`      |  ✅  |      ✅       |    ✅     |